bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 ### Usage Pattern

 1. You implement an **App**.
-2. The framework wraps it in a **ConfiguredApp**, applying the configuration.
+2. The system wraps it in a **ConfiguredApp**, applying the configuration.
 3. Runtime configuration is then applied to create an **ExecutableApp**, which can be:

 - **run**, or